 Casinoland ensures that as part of its responsible gaming agenda, underage individuals are not allowed to access its sites and make use of the gambling activities.
 Age verification checks are performed on customers and backup documentation will be asked for in case of suspicion.
 Anyone under the age of 18 found to be using the sites will have any winnings forfeited and may also be reported to the appropriate authorities.

-In the case of UK players, if your age is not successfully verified within 72 hours of your first deposit, your account will be frozen and no further gambling will be permitted until your age has successfully been verified
+In the case of UK players, if your age is not successfully verified upon registration, your account will be frozen and no further gambling will be permitted until your age has successfully been verified.

 Can be set up by clicking on the links below or contacting our customer support team.